pocomane/usb_pad_encoder/Readme.md

-The default pinout was chosen to make simple the creation of compact DB15 <-> USB adapter, like the ones in the photo, that are compatible with Neogeo AES, but carries also the SNES controller signals and one additional button.
+The default pinout was chosen to make simple the creation of compact DB15 <-> USB adapter, like the ones in the photo, that are compatible with Neogeo AES, but carries also one additional button, and the SNES signals (or altenatively other 3 buttons)

 TODO : Add photo !
 TODO : Draw schematics !